Undergraduate Advising

 Career Advising

 Students with a major or minor in the Humanities Division can sign up for 1:1 career advising appointments with the Humanities Career Engagement Specialist, Meredith Pelrine.
 Topics can include career exploration, job and internship searches, resumes and cover letters, interview prep, job offer evaluation and negotiation, and more.
 Appointments are available virtually and in person.
-To schedule, see Humanities Career Advising.
+To schedule, go to the Humanities Division’s website for career advising.

 Declaring a Major/Minor